-In Italy, social security benefit calculations changed materially in 1992 and, to a lesser extent, in 1995.
+&lt;sup>8 Italian social security benefit calculations changed materially in 1992 and, to a lesser extent, in 1995.
 The changes will be phased in over a long period.
 Workers with at least 18 years of contributions in 1995 will receive benefits computed on the basis of the rules applying before the 1992 reform (Franco 2000).
 For purposes of our analysis, which focuses on individuals age 50 and older, the pre-1992 regime therefore applies.

-Under the pre-1992 rules, eligibility requires at least 15 years of contributions.
-Private sector workers may retire with full benefits at age 60 (men) or 55 (women) or after 35 years of social security tax payment, whichever is earlier.
-For public sector employees, only 20 (men) or 15 (women) years of tax payments are required.
+public sector employees, only 20 (men) or 15 (women) years of tax payments are required.
 Benefits are a function of number of years worked and so-called pensionable earnings.
 For private sector employees, pensionable earnings are equal to the average earnings of the last five years prior to retirement.
-(For public sector employees, pensionable earnings are converted into social security benefits by applying a 2 percent factor (referred to as the rate of return) for each year of social security tax payment up to a maximum of 40 years (Brugiavini 1999).
+(For public sector employees, pensionable earnings are based on the last paycheck only.)
+Pensionable earnings are converted into social security benefits by applying a 2 percent factor (referred to as the rate of return) for each year of social security tax payment up to a maximum of 40 years (Brugiavini 1999).
 A worker can thus get at most 80 percent of his pensionable earnings.
 Earnings that enter the calculation of pensionable earnings are capped.
-Benefits are therefore also capped, at approximately \in 6,000 per month in 2000.
+Benefits are therefore also capped, at approximately $\epsilon$ 6,000 per month in 2000.
 Contributions are not subject to any maximum.
-There is no actuarial adjustment for retirement age.9
+There is no actuarial adjustment for retirement age.
 There are no spousal benefits in Italy.
 However, the entire benefit becomes payable to a surviving spouse upon death of the retiree.

-The benefit is never lower than a means-tested minimum benefit.
-The minimum benefit was approximately €370 per month in 2000.
-The means test reduces benefits if total income exceeds approximately twice the minimum benefit for single retirees (four times for married couples).
+The benefit is never lower than a means-tested minimum benefit of approximately $\epsilon$ 370 per month in 2000.
 A substantial fraction of retirees receive this minimum benefit.
+Benefits are adjusted regularly for nominal wages.